Bachelor of Medicine, Bachelor of Surgery: United States

-Most MBBS physicians visiting or practicing in United States use the designation of MD for various personal and professional reasons, but laws may change to require full disclosure when presenting as a clinical practitioner for litigious reasons.
-The MD title is distinctly used in the US for physicians who earned their medical degree in the US who practice evidence based medicine.
-They separate themselves from DOs who go through a different type of education and training which focuses on the patient as a whole and an array of treatments inclusive of medicine and surgery as well.
+Most MBBS physicians visiting or practising in the United States use the designation of MD for various personal and professional reasons, but laws may change to require full disclosure when presenting as a clinical practitioner for litigious reasons.
+The MD title is distinctly used in the US for physicians who earned their medical degree in the US who practise evidence-based medicine.
+They separate themselves from DOs who go through a different type of education and training that focuses on the patient as a whole and an array of treatments inclusive of medicine and surgery as well.

 Vietnam

 There are many medical schools in Vietnam, such as Hanoi Medical University, Vietnam University of Traditional Medicine, and Hue University of Medicine and Pharmacy.
 Most of them require six years to receive a Doctor of Medicine degree.